iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 **Halo 2 Elimination:**

-Orchard's Halo 2 requires no trusted setup—the "setup" is just a hash of a random string, publicly verifiable.
+Orchard's Halo 2 requires no trusted setup.
+The "setup" is just a hash of a random string, publicly verifiable.

-### 10.4 Privacy Limitations
+### 11.4 Privacy Limitations

 #### Timing Analysis